Are you wrestling with the complexity of managing performance in organisations? You are not alone – many are.

 You can make performance management even more confusing or difficult.
 In one example we encountered recently the client had entangled two “methodologies” with our realising that they were closely related and overlapped in what they managed.
 The result: difficulty communicating and managing performance, and confused operational people.
 We are sure you have seen examples where unintended consequences from good intentions.

-So, give me some examples of different ways of looking at Performance Management, and their implications for organisations?
+Some examples of different ways of looking at Performance Management, and their implications for organisations?

 Here are some of the contrasting aspects of performance management, together with some short examples of how we have helped clients in these situations.